ben833/slack-vote/README.md

 That's it!
 You should now have the voting system up and running!

-Note: You can customize the server's JSON responses to include slack text formatting such as `*bold*` and `_italics_` as well as any custom animated emojis your organization might have.
-Slack will parse the server text response as a normal slack text entry.
+Note: You can customize the server's JSON responses to include Slack text formatting such as `*bold*` and `_italics_` as well as any custom animated emojis your organization might have.
+Slack will parse the server text response as a normal Slack text entry.

 ##If you don't plan on using Heroku